 Ever find yourself wondering whether your kiddo should be talking more?
 Talking differently?
 Or just... talking in general?
 Speech and language development is so different between kiddos that sometimes it can be hard to figure out what's normal and what might need a bit of a nudge.

 One of the first things to check when speech seems delayed is your child’s hearing — even mild hearing loss can affect how kids learn to talk.
-If you're not sure where to start,this guide breaks it all down with what to look for and where to go for a hearing test.
+If you haven't yet checked hearing, check out this article with useful tips.

 Assuming you’ve checked hearing and all is well, that’s when a speech pathologist comes in.